-Commerce Secretary Wilbur Ross hospitalized, 'minor' issues
+Commerce Secretary Wilbur Ross hospitalized for 'minor' issues

 82-year-old 'doing well,' department says

-WASHINGTON (AP) — Commerce Secretary Wilbur Ross was hospitalized for "minor, non-coronavirus related issues," a department spokesperson said Saturday.
+Commerce Secretary Wilbur Ross is expected to be released from the hospital "soon" after being admitted for a non-coronavirus related issue, a department spokesperson told FOX Business.

 Continue Reading Below